 - Dr. Charles H. Townes Supernova Award for Webelos Scouts

-- Dr. Bernard Harris Supernova Bronze Award for Boy Scouts
+- Dr. Bernard Harris Supernova Bronze Award for Scouts BSA

-- Thomas Edison Supernova Silver Award for Boy Scouts
+- Thomas Edison Supernova Silver Award for Scouts BSA

 - Dr. Sally Ride Supernova Bronze Award for Venturers